-- (3) The Finanssivalvonta (FSA) notified ESMA on 18 April 2019 of its intention to take product intervention measures under Article 42 of that Regulation (national measures). - (4) The national measures consist of a permanent restriction on the marketing, distribution or sale of contracts for differences (CFDs) to retail clients in or from Finland. - (5) ESMA has taken product intervention measures restricting the marketing, distribution or sale to retail clients of CFDs in Decisions (EU) 2018/796 (3), (EU) 2018/1636 (4), (EU) 2019/155 (5) and (EU) 2019/679 (6). - (6) The first of these Decisions took effect on 1 August 2018.
+- (3) The Central Bank of Ireland (CBI) notified ESMA on 21 May 2019 of its intention to take product intervention measures under Article 42 of that Regulation (national measures). - (4) The national measures consist of a permanent restriction on the marketing, distribution or sale of contracts for differences (CFDs) to retail clients in or from Ireland. - (5) ESMA has taken product intervention measures restricting the marketing, distribution or sale to retail clients of CFDs in Decisions (EU) 2018/796 (), (EU) 2018/1636 (), (EU) 2019/155 () and (EU) 2019/679 (). - (6) The first of these Decisions took effect on 1 August 2018.
 In accordance with Article 40(6) of Regulation (EU) No 600/2014, ESMA must review a temporary product intervention measure at appropriate intervals and at least every three months.
 These measures have been amended once and renewed three times.
-If they are not renewed again, the currently applicable measures in ESMA Decision (EU) 2019/679 (ESMA's measures) will automatically expire at the end of the day on 31 July 2019. - (7) The FSA notified ESMA that the national measures are the same as ESMA's measures at national level.
-The national measures are expected to take effect on 1 August 2019. - (8) The FSA notified ESMA that it has complied with the conditions in Article 42 of Regulation (EU) No 600/2014, including that it has assessed the relevance of all the factors and criteria listed in Article 21 of Commission Delegated Regulation (EU) 2017/567 (7) and taken into consideration all those that are relevant.
-In particular, the FSA notified ESMA that it shares the reasoning given in ESMA's measure on the existence of a significant investor protection concern, as relevant to Finland and the conditions in Article 42 of Regulation (EU) No 600/2014. - (9) Furthermore, the FSA shares the reasons given in ESMA's measures that the existing applicable regulatory requirements under Union law, which have not changed since the adoption of ESMA's measures, do not address the concern.
-The FSA also considers that
+If they are not renewed again, the currently applicable measures in ESMA Decision (EU) 2019/679 (ESMA's measures) will automatically expire at the end of the day on 31 July 2019. - (7) The CBI notified ESMA that the national measures are the same as ESMA's measures at national level.
+The national measures are expected to take effect on 1 August 2019. - (8) The CBI notified ESMA that it has complied with the conditions in Article 42 of Regulation (EU) No 600/2014, including that it has assessed the relevance of all the factors and criteria listed in Article 21 of Commission Delegated Regulation (EU) 2017/567 (2) and taken into consideration all those that are relevant.
+In particular, the CBI notified ESMA that it shares the reasoning given in ESMA's measures on the existence of a significant investor protection concern, as relevant to Ireland and the conditions in Article 42 of Regulation (EU) No 600/2014.
+More specifically, the CBI indicated that, prior to ESMA's temporary measures, it undertook thematic and supervisory inspections of CFD providers, which provided strong evidence of the elevated investor protection concerns arising in relation to these products.
+For example, the CBI carried out a thematic review in 2015 which showed that 75% of retail clients who invested in CFDs during 2013 and 2014 made a loss, of which the average loss was € 6 900.
+A follow-up review by the CBI of a sample of the largest CFD providers in Ireland found that in the 2-year period from 2015 to 2016, 74% of retail clients lost money with an average loss of € 2 700.
+The CBI

-&lt;sup>3 European Securities and Markets Authority Decision (EU) 2018/796 of 22 May 2018 to temporarily restrict contracts for differences in the Union in accordance with Article 40 of Regulation (EU) No 600/2014 of the European Parliament and of the Council (OJ L 136, 1.6.2018, p.
+European Securities and Markets Authority Decision (EU) 2018/796 of 22 May 2018 to temporarily restrict contracts for differences in the Union in accordance with Article 40 of Regulation (EU) No 600/2014 of the European Parliament and of the Council (OJ L 136, 1.6.2018, p.
 50).